 LDS and non-LDS student endorsements

 LDS students: All enrolled, continuing students at LDS Business College need to annually submit a continuing endorsement from the bishop of the ward in which they live and that holds their current Church membership record.
-Students attending wards on or off campus can obtain a form at the Registration Office, or Download the Ecclesiastical Endorseement form and follow directions for submission.
+Students attending wards on or off campus can obtain a form at the Registration Office, or Download the Ecclesiastical Endorsement form and follow directions for submission.

 The Registration office will begin accepting continuing student Ecclesiastical Endorsements beginning on March 1st of each academic year.
 Your new Ecclesiastical Endorsement form must be submitted before you can register for Fall semester.